What Is An Early Exercise of Stock Options?

 At exercise

 Exercising nonqualified stock options is a taxable event.
-At exercise, the compensation element, or difference between the FMV at exercise and the strike price is taxable as ordinary income and subject to payroll tax.
+At exercise, the compensation element, or difference between the FMV at exercise and the strike price is part of your ordinary taxable income and subject to payroll tax.

 At sale